 - Funding of research resources held elsewhere in the university may be sought from internal or external sources, either in collaboration with the area that holds the resources or by SIS.

-- Digitisation planning will occur through 3-yearly plans which include a set of priorities for the timeframe.
+- Digitisation planning will occur through digitisation plans which include a set of priorities for a set timeframe.

 - Projects will generally be managed by allocated digitisation manager/s, with responsibilities to :